daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 -->

-Furthermore, some young developers might not know the book "Design Patterns", so I hope that this post makes them curious about patterns and design in general.
+Furthermore, some young developers might not know the book "Design Patterns", so I hope this post makes them curious about patterns and design in general.

 <!--
 Since the vast majority of young developers haven't read the book "Design Patterns"